WHO WE ARE

 OUR BOARD OF DIRECTORS

 Travis Smith is a proud graduate of the Lafayette High School class of 2008.
 He later attended Alabama State University on a full academic scholarship.
 In 2011, Smith founded Unite Inc. at Alabama State University to improve freshmen male retention rates.
-In 2012, Smith received his Bachelor of Science in Biology and went on to study at Life University in Marietta, GA.
-He was awarded a Masters of Science degree in Sport Health Science.
-In 2014, he accepted his calling and returned home to become an educator at Lafayette High School.
-Mr. Smith is actively engaged with the community of Lafayette, AL; and as a result, he started a second chapter of Unite Inc. for high school juniors and seniors.
+In 2012, Smith received his Bachelor of Science in Biology and went on to study at Life University in Marietta, GA. where he received a Masters of Science degree in Sports Health Science.
 Dr. Smith attended Clemson University where he earned a Ph.D. in Educational Leadership in Higher Education.
+As a critical scholar, he chooses to focus on inquiry, practice, and pedagogy that helps disrupt oppressive systems in order to support racially minoritized students.
+His research agenda is centered in Black student involvement, Historically Black Colleges and Universities (HBCUs), Black graduate education.
 He is currently a Clinical Assistant Professor at the University of Florida.
 His ultimate goal is to become president of a Historically Black College and University.

 Roy Saulsberry is a skilled accounting professional.
 Saulsberry’s background includes over five years of accounting experience in both the public and private sector.
 Currently, Saulsberry work as an accountant for the Hamilton County (TN) Health Department.
 Prior to joining Hamilton County Health Department, Saulsberry attended Alabama State University where he obtained both a Bachelor of Science in December 2012 and Master's Degree in accounting December 2013.
 His ultimate goal is to become a Certified Public Accountant.